-Thanks to the large federal estate and gift tax exemption (currently $5.49 million for individuals and $10.98 million for married couples), most people do not need estate planning for the purpose of saving estate or gift taxes.
-Regardless of whether or not fall under the exemption amount, there are many reasons why you still need to plan in the event of your incapacity or your death.
+Thanks to the large federal estate and gift tax exemption (currently, in 2019, $11.4 million for individuals and $22.8 million for married couples), most people do not need estate planning for the purpose of saving estate or gift taxes.
+Regardless of your tax circumstances, there are many reasons why you still need to plan in the event of your incapacity or your death.
 Even if you are just 18 years old and you have just one bank account, you need a plan.
-Below are a few basic scenarios why many people need an estate plan:
+Below are a few scenarios that illustrate why an estate plan is needed:

 - What if you are also unable to make your own medical decisions?
-This is where a Living Will and Patient Advocate Designation comes in.
-Perhaps if you have certain wishes you’d like to spell out with regard to life support measures and organ donation, you can spell that out in your Living Will.
+This is what a Living Will & Patient Advocate Designation is for.
+Perhaps if you have certain wishes you’d like to spell out with regard to life support measures and organ donation, you can spell that out in your Living Will & Patient Advocate Designation.

 - If you die without a Will, Michigan has a set of default rules that say who will receive your assets and how much.
 Surely, you would prefer to control exactly who receives and how much.

-- And if you die without a Will and any plans in place to transfer your assets to your beneficiaries, your assets become part of the Probate Court’s review and they will then determine how they should be distributed.
+- And if you die without a Will and without any plans in place to transfer your assets to your beneficiaries, your assets become part of the Probate Court’s review and the Court will determine how they should be distributed.
 It could be a lengthy and expensive process.
 Not to mention a headache for your family members.
 It is so simple to avoid this by having an estate plan in the first place.

 - Do you have children under the age of 18?
 If so, naming their guardians will save your family members from having to go to court to get a guardianship and conservatorship opened and you would not have any say in the matter.
 Only you are the best person to decide who can care for your own children.